DoWiD-wsn/avr-based_sensor_node/README.md

 ```

 For more information on the PCB (and its design) refer to [docs/pcb_design.md](docs/pcb_design.md).
-The C code library, its functionality and usage as well as example scripts are presented in [docs/code_library.md](docs/code_library.md).
+The C code library, its functionality, and usage as well as example scripts are presented in [docs/code_library.md](docs/code_library.md).

 ## Built with